jlarmstrongiv/gulp-images-hot-folder/README.md

 # Image Resizer with Gulp.js

-This project is a sample image resized with gulp.js.
+This project is a sample image resizer with gulp.js.
 The gulpfile.js uses imagemin to compress the photos.
-Feel free to edit the `const SIZES = [200, 400]` to add or remove variations, or the `const QUALITY = 70` to change the quality of the resulting file sizes.
+Feel free to edit the `const SIZES = [200, 400]` to add or remove variations, or the `const QUALITY = 70` to change the quality and subsequently their file sizes.

 ## Installation